-- National commitments such as Scottish Living Wage and policy commitments in relation to primary care and mental health - Impacts of Brexit, such as uncertainty regarding the future employment rights of health and social staff from EU countries - Local pressures linked to demand as a result of demographic, deprivation and health
+- National commitments such as Scottish Living Wage and policy commitments in relation to primary care and mental health - Impacts of Brexit, such as uncertainty regarding the future employment rights of health and social care staff from EU countries

+Local pressures linked to demand as a result of demographic, deprivation and health

-This looks forward to 2022-23 and identifies the need for a further £69m of savings to deliver a balanced budget in 2021/22 and 2022/23.
+This looks forward to 2022-23 and identifies the need for a further $\pounds69m$ of savings to deliver a balanced budget in 2021/22 and 2022/23.

 The IJB is operating in an increasingly challenging environment, with funding not keeping pace with increasing demand for services and increasing costs linked to delivery.
 Delivery of effective and lasting transformation of health and social care services is central to the vision of the IJB.
-The IJB's Strategic Plan 2019-2022 outlines its ambitions over the medium term and the Transformation Programme which supports delivery.
+The IJB's Strategic Plan 2019-2022 outlines its ambitions over the medium term and the Transformation Programmes which support their delivery (See also chapter 2).